 Berks COVID-19 Response Fund Grant Guidelines

 Description: United Way of Berks County launched its Berks COVID-19 Response Fund in March of 2020 to address the immediate impacts of the pandemic.
-Over $800,000 was distributed to 44 organizations reaching an estimated 280,000 in Berks County.
+More than $1 million has been distributed to date, helping Berks Countians more than 350,000 times.
 Non-profits serving the most vulnerable in the community are still struggling, whether from increased demand on services or continued financial shortfalls.
 The Berks COVID-19 Response grants are available to provide flexible resources to health and human service organizations across Berks County.

 To meet the continuing and emerging needs of the community, the Berks COVID-19 Response intends to fund applications seeking to address the following: